BrianPerel/company-employee-manager/README.md

 You will need to open the xampp control panel and have Apache and MySQL running before you run the app.

-NOTE: you must have Python's mysql connector module installed to do dev. work -run the cmds 'pip install mysql-connector-python'
+NOTE: you must have Python's mysql connector module installed to do dev. work -if not run the cmds 'pip install mysql-connector-python'

 Use these cmds in cmd prompt to generate a .exe binary file of the application pyinstaller must be installed in cmd prompt to run